mccanne/zq/docs/language/README.md

 # Zed Language

-An ambitious goal of the Zed project is to offer a language --- the Zed language --- that provides an easy learning curve and a gentle slope from simple keyword search to log-search-style processing and ultimately to sophisticated, large-scale warehouse-scale queries.
+An ambitious goal of the Zed project is to offer a language &mdash; the _Zed language_ &mdash;
+that provides an easy learning curve and a gentle slope from simple keyword search to log-search-style processing and ultimately to sophisticated, large-scale warehouse-scale queries.
 The language also embraces a rich set of type operators